Posted on Wednesday 24th March 2010 by hkirkman

 - How do I make the case for AR?

-The IIAR’s latest white paper, “Making the Case for Analyst Relations,” identifies the four principles for building solid executive-level sponsorship for your AR program.
+The IIAR’s latest Best Practice Paper, “Making the Case for Analyst Relations,” identifies the four principles for building solid executive-level sponsorship for your AR program.
 Each principle is explored in terms of how AR programs today are effectively – and ineffectively – applying the principle’s key elements.
 Examples from successful AR programs are provided to illustrate how each principle can be adapted to your organization’s culture, objectives, and expectations.
+Continue reading

 Posted on Friday 19th March 2010 by elliewarner